OpenBB-finance/OpenBB/README.md

 * using Docker: recommended if you just want to use the terminal
 * using Python: recommended if you want to develop new features
+* using the Docker web UI: recommended if you want to deploy the web UI for users to access over your LAN

 First step in both options is to star the project